epfl-ada/ada-2020-project-milestone-p3-p3_don-dada/README.md

 ## Organization within the team

 A way to organize the team would be to have one of us doing the data merging and preprocessing, another to split the datasets and train/test the models.
 The last one would gather the results and do the visualization part.
-Obviously we will help each other for each part of the milestone.
+Obviously we will help each other for each part of the milestone and the creation of the final deliverables will be done by everbody.
 Here, is a list of each task splitted among each student along the timeline

 Student 1 :
 * Get every dataset